vinodkumar-github/novelDownScale/README.md

 Hosted at https://vinodkumar-github.github.io/novelDownScale/

 ToDo: Uploaded image infometrics display & Feature to ensure aspect ratio is unchanged even on scaling up or down.
+      Memoization pending and Workers logic to hasten processing.
+(Both Simultaneously?
+Isolate unique values in png cells and run workers on them to create a table -thus pseudo memoization?)
 ## Overview
 A novel approach to image scaling with a primary focus on downscaling (with potential for upscaling through minor modifications).
 The algorithm utilizes harmonic data interpolation through the built-in Hypot method to achieve high-quality image transformation.